Information for parents and whānau

 Capability

-The Authorisation Board will consider the capability of the Sponsor when reviewing applications.
+The Authorisation Board will consider the capability of the sponsor when reviewing applications.

 The sponsor and governing members must be fit and proper persons, as described in the legislation.